woundedkoba/ClickSortForked/README.md

 I only take credit for having updated this forked plugin for MC 1.21 and other items listed in 'docs > Change Log.md'.

 #### License:
 ClickSort by Des Herriott is licensed under the [Gnu GPL v3](http://www.gnu.org/licenses/gpl-3.0.html).
+ClickSortForked adhers to the same license.

 #### Resources:
 https://www.spigotmc.org/resources/clicksort.27021/